mgiamberardino/yellingbot/README.md

 - BOT_TOKEN: token from Bot on slack.
 - BOT_NAME: username given to the bot on Slack.

+And the you can just run the project with `npm start`.

 ## Contributors:

 - Mauro Giamberardino